danielmackay/personal-blog/content/blog/blog/unit-testing-dotnet-core-with-xunit-part-two/index.md

 result.Should().Be(110);
 ```

 This reads much more naturally left-to-right.
-First we reference what we want to test. `result`.
+First, we reference what we want to test. `result`.
 Then we add `Should()` which is the secret sauce to opening up Fluence Assertions.
-In this case we are simply using `Be()` for the actual test which is equivalent to `Assert.Equal()` above.
+In this case, we are simply using `Be()` for the actual test which is equivalent to `Assert.Equal()` above.

 Some other tests provided are:
 - `BeGreaterThan()`